Bryce Canyon National Park

 In the plains and depths of southwestern Utah lies the snow-capped desert wonderland of Bryce Canyon National Park.
 Originally settled by Mormon pioneers in the mid-19th century, Bryce Canyon eventually earned monument status in 1923 and later became a National Park in 1928.

-The park, once the historic home of several Native American tribes and later Mormon homesteads, is a wonderful educational opportunity for not only its geological richness but its cultural and historical as well.
-At the borders of the park you can find visitors centers for more information on which spots to tour first and also find exhibits and more information on the history of the park.
-While you're exploring the so named canyons, you might be able to catch sight of the most abundant form of wildlife in the park, the mule deer, or even some small mammals or larger carnivores like mountain lions, bears, and more!
+The park, once the historic home of several Native American tribes and later Mormon homesteads, is a wonderful educational opportunity for not only its geological richness but for its cultural and historical as well.
+At the borders of the park, you can find visitors center for more information on which spots to tour first and also find exhibits and more information on the history of the park.
+While you're exploring the so-named canyons, you might be able to catch sight of the most abundant form of wildlife in the park, the mule deer, or even some small mammals or larger carnivores like mountain lions, bears, and more!